UK money tips for international students

 We've pulled together some tips to help you when you first arrive in Manchester.

-Please note, The University of Manchester does not accept cash payments for tuition and accommodation fees.
+Please note, The University of Manchester does not accept cash payments for accommodation and tuition fees.

-The UK is rapidly becoming a more cash-less society.
-This means that we very rarely pay with cash when we buy something, preferring contactless payment by card, phone, or using an app – so make sure you have a payment card or app that works in the UK.
+The UK is rapidly becoming a more cashless society.
+This means that we very rarely pay with physical cash when we buy something, preferring contactless payment by card, phone, or using an app – so make sure you have a payment card or app that works in the UK.
+Be aware that these services can have daily payment limits.

-We often don’t pay cash even when the amount is small less than £5 so you don't need to carry much cash with you when you're out.
+We don’t often pay with cash, even when the amount is small – less than £5 – so you don't need to carry much cash with you when you're out.

 UKCISA has more information on bringing cash to the UK, and you may also find the BBC article on the decline of cash in the UK helpful.